 - You have the right to freedom and security.
 This means that nobody is allowed to put you in jail for no reason or to stop you from moving around.
 If you do have to go to jail, this right also means that nobody should hit you or hurt you in any way.

-- Slavery and forced labour is not allowed.
+- Slavery and forced labour are not allowed.
 Nobody can make you work when you are young.

 - You have the right to privacy, which means if you want to be left alone, you have the right to do this.